 3.88.010 Created - Organization.
 3.88.020 Procedure and Rules.
 3.88.030 Duties.

-(Amended by Ordinance No. 167877, effective July 6, 1994.)

-There hereby is created an advisory committee to the Commissioner In Charge, the Director of the Office of Finance and Administration and the city Treasurer to be known as the Investment Advisory Committee.
+(Amended by Ordinance Nos.
+167877 and 181483, effective January 18, 2008.)
+There hereby is created an advisory committee to the Commissioner In Charge, the Director of the Office of Management and Finance and the city Treasurer to be known as the Investment Advisory Committee.
 The Committee shall consist of a minimum of three public members who shall serve without compensation.
 The Commissioner In Charge, with approval by the Council, shall appoint the public members of the Committee to serve for 2-year terms that are renewable.
-The Dept Manager shall be an ex officio member of the Committee.
-In case of the resignation, death or inability to serve of any member, the Commissioner may appoint a successor to serve out the unexpired term subject to approval by the Council.
+The Dept Manager shall be an ex officion member of the Commissioner may appoint a successor to serve out the unexpired term subject to approval by the Council.